mrjackyliang/homebridge-adt-pulse/README.md

 ADT Pulse for Homebridge
 =========================

+### ⚠️ Please Install the Beta Version ⚠️
+This plugin is completely re-written from the ground up (supports v27.0.0-140), and I would love everyone on board!
+Please install the beta version, so I can quickly get a faster and more stable version to you!

+Please bear with me, as the beta version is being actively developed and tested.
+If you see any unusual or annoying bugs, please comment on this [GitHub issue](https://github.com/mrjackyliang/homebridge-adt-pulse/issues/124).

+__HOOBS Users:__ Please do not use the configuration UI as that is currently outdated and being cached by HOOBS.
+I have no control of why that is happening ([GitHub link](https://github.com/hoobs-org/HOOBS/issues/1873)), so you must configure it manually using the sample configuration below.

+Additionally, I am seeing that the developers for HOOBS are stale based on the activity and complaints I see on [Reddit](https://www.reddit.com/r/HOOBS/).
+Support will be "best effort", and official status will be pulled in the meantime.

 [![NPM Version](https://img.shields.io/npm/v/homebridge-adt-pulse.svg?style=flat-square&color=blue)](https://www.npmjs.com/package/homebridge-adt-pulse)
 [![NPM Downloads](https://img.shields.io/npm/dt/homebridge-adt-pulse.svg?style=flat-square&color=success)](https://www.npmjs.com/package/homebridge-adt-pulse)
 [![GitHub License](https://img.shields.io/github/license/mrjackyliang/homebridge-adt-pulse?style=flat-square&color=yellow)](https://github.com/mrjackyliang/homebridge-adt-pulse/blob/master/LICENSE)
 [![Become a GitHub Sponsor](https://img.shields.io/badge/sponsor-github-black?style=flat-square&color=orange)](https://github.com/sponsors/mrjackyliang)

-This is a [verified Homebridge plugin](https://github.com/homebridge/homebridge/wiki/verified-Plugins#verified-plugins) for ADT Pulse users that allow homeowners to control their security system and view sensor status through HomeKit.
-The API relies on the ADT Pulse Web Portal (by Icontrol One).
+This is a [verified Homebridge plugin](https://github.com/homebridge/homebridge/wiki/verified-Plugins#verified-plugins) for ADT Pulse customers that allow homeowners to control their security system and view sensor status through the Home app (the HAP protocol).

-# Please install the beta version!
-### This plugin is completely re-written from the ground up, and I need everyone on board!
-Please install the pre-release version, so I can quickly get a faster and more stable version to you!
-### Everything is still very sloppy, please bear with me, even the readme has to be re-written.
+The API relies on the ADT Pulse Web Portal (powered by Icontrol One, owned by ICN Acquisition LLC, an indirect subsidiary of [Alarm.com](https://alarm.com)).
+View details of the acquisition from via the [SEC Form 8-K](https://www.sec.gov/Archives/edgar/data/1459200/000119312517074906/d355785d8k.htm).

 To use this plugin, here are three simple steps you need to follow:
 1. Run `npm install homebridge-adt-pulse`
-2. Configure the plugin using the [configuration example](#configuration)
+2. Configure this plugin using the [configuration example](#configuration)
-3. Restart Homebridge
+3. Restart Homebridge and see magic happen 😁

-You can also search `adt-pulse` using [HOOBS](https://github.com/mkellsy/homebridge-config-ui) or [Onzu's Homebridge Config UI](https://github.com/oznu/homebridge-config-ui-x).
-Then proceed to configure the plugin using the included settings in the plugin page.
+Another option is to search for `adt-pulse` using Onzu's [Homebridge Config UI](https://github.com/oznu/homebridge-config-ui-x).
+Afterward, you can proceed to configure this plugin through the configuration UI available in the "Plugins" tab.

 ## Configuration
-When configuring this plugin, simply add the platform to your existing `config.json` file.
-Mind that the `platform` name must always be `ADTPulse`.
+Here is an example of how the `config.json` file for this plugin should be configured:
 ```json
 {
   "platforms": [